litmuschaos/litmus-docs/website/docs/user-guides/uninstall-litmus.md

 ## ChaosCenter

-> To remove the Self Agent Resources you need to follow the above ChaosAgent Uninstall process
+> To remove the Self Chaos Delegate Resources you need to follow the above Chaos Delegate Uninstall process

 To uninstall the ChaosCenter from the system, follow these steps -